 After having a few drinks with some coworkers, you decide to drive home, hoping that you don’t get pulled over.
-Just as this thought crosses your mind, you see the lights of a police vehicle appear in your rear-view mirror.
+Just as this thought crosses your mind, you see the lights of a police vehicle appear in your rear-view.
 As you are thinking about how you’re going to explain this to your family, the officer approaches you and asks for your license and registration.

 In the midst of panic, you claim you don’t have your driver’s license and give your cousin’s name instead.
 Now that you’re stuck in your lie, you hold onto this identity, giving your cousin’s birthdate and other relevant information.
 You also refuse chemical testing, causing your cousin’s license to be automatically suspended.
 Eventually the truth is discovered, and in addition to being charged with DUI, you are also charged with the crime of false impersonation (also known as false personation).

 Under California Penal Code 529 PC, a person is guilty of the crime of false impersonation if he or she “falsely personates another in either his or her private or official capacity, and in that assumed character does any of the following:

 - Becomes bail or surety for any party in any whatever, before any court or officer authorized to take that bail or surety;